SleepTheGod/Vendor-Backdoor-Patching/README.md

 Disclaimer
 This script is provided as-is with no warranty.
 Use it at your own risk.
 The authors are not responsible for any damages or security breaches that might occur.

-Made with ❤️ by Taylor Christian Newsome and Andrew Prendergast
+Made with ❤️ by Taylor Christian Newsome

 Note: Replace `<repository-url>` and `<cloned-directory>` with the actual URL of your repository and the name of the directory into which you clone the repository, respectively.
 Additionally, if you're planning to include a LICENSE file (as referenced in the "License" section), ensure it's present in your repository and correctly linked.